VISION STATEMENT

 Writing a CV

 Somervale School has consistently met all 8 Gatsby Benchmarks since the introduction of these standards in 2017.
 In a recent COMPASS evaluation, we continue to make progress on all of the benchmarks with a view to embedding the already good practice we have within our careers curriculum.
+This allows for constant evaluation of our programme, allowing us to continue to ensure we are offering the best possible guidance for our students.

 At Somervale School we assess the impact of the careers programme through student voice questionnaires, teacher voice questionnaires, parental feedback, employer feedback and progress data at the end of Key Stage Four.
 Evaluation is an indicator as to how we can make improvements to our programme, ensuring students are provided with the most appropriate support.
+There is also scrutiny of student destinations in Year 14, allowing for further analysis of our programme and long term outcomes.

 Post-16, students attend one of the following: